Module 2.3: GCP Compute Engine

 7. A developer who recently left the company claims they still have SSH access to several production VMs because they manually added their public SSH key to the `~/.ssh/authorized_keys` file on those machines.
 How could your organization have prevented this by using OS Login?

 When OS Login is enabled at the project level, Compute Engine completely bypasses local SSH key files like ~/.ssh/authorized_keys and exclusively relies on IAM policies to authorize access.
 With OS Login, a user’s ability to SSH into a VM is directly tied to their Google Cloud identity and IAM roles (like roles/compute.osLogin).
-The moment the departed developer’s Google Workspace account is suspended or their IAM role is revoked, their SSH access is instantly cut off across all VMs in the project.
+Once the departed developer’s Google Workspace account is suspended or their IAM role is revoked, their SSH access is typically cut off across all VMs in the project.
 This eliminates the operational nightmare of hunting down and deleting rogue public keys scattered across individual instances.

 Hands-On Exercise: Globally Load-Balanced App Across Two Regions